Zeonthestupid/telemetryui/README.md

 ## Installation

-Our jitpack [Package](https://jitpack.io/#Zeonthestupid/telemetryui) is generally more recommended.

-Or, if you'd rather, you can clone the repo directly into your project folder!
+We're working on hosting a maven package.
+For now, clone the repo directly into your project folder!

 ## Getting Started